 - A. 1.
-The Employer will make free flu shots available annually on a voluntary basis to all employees of the unit as determined necessary by a competent Federal authority.
-If flu shots are limited due to a shortage of the vaccine, employees may be offered flu shots in risk priority order established by the Centers for Disease Control and Prevention (CDC). - 2.
-Consistent with workload and staffing needs, employees will be granted administrative time to receive flu shots provided by the Employer, including reasonable time to travel to and from another POD within the commuting area if the flu shots are not offered at the employee's POD. - B. For employees assigned to Center Campuses, the Employer will provide the services listed in subsection 3D2, above, (with the exception of sickle cell testing), on a voluntary basis, to all employees whose health coverage does not provide for these services.
+The Employer will make free flu shots available annually on a voluntary basis to allemployees of the unit as determined necessary by a competent Federal authority.
+If flu shots are limited due to a shortage of the vaccine, employees may be offered flu shots in risk priority order established by the Centers for Disease Control and Prevention (CDC). - Consistent with workload and staffing needs, employees will be granted administrative time to receive flu shots provided by the Employer, including reasonable time to travel to and from another POD within the commuting area if the

+- flu shots are not offered at the employee's POD.
+In addition, if COVID-19 booster shots are not provided at the Employer's POD, the Employer will grant administrative time to employees to receive any COVID-19 booster shots, if recommended by the CDC, including reasonable time to travel to and from the POD or site within the commuting area at which such shots are provided. - 3.
+If the federal government stops providing free vaccinations for COVID-19 or fails to require private insurers to provide the vaccination at no cost to employees, then either party may elect to reopen this Section within thirty (30) days of such a decision.
+Such bargaining will take place pursuant to Article 47, Sections 1 and 2. - B. For employees assigned to Center Campuses, the Employer will provide the services listed in subsection 3D2, above, (with the exception of sickle cell testing), on a voluntary basis, to all employees whose health coverage does not provide for these services.
 The Employer has determined that when the population of any shift exceeds an average population of 500 employees for any quarter, nurse services will be provided.
 Health clinic hours will be analyzed and adjusted quarterly as necessary. - C. In PODs other than Center Campuses, where there are Federally-sponsored health facilities on premises staffed by trained medical professionals or technicians, the Employer will participate in the health unit so that IRS employees may avail themselves of the services.
 It will secure reasonable and customary services through the unit and will not be obligated to provide physicals for employees other than those who do not have health insurance.

 Where full health facilities are not available on the premises, the Employer will provide first aid kits and will designate employees from among volunteers to maintain the kits.
-The Employer will ensure that very POD with more than 100 employees will have immediate access to emergency defibrillator equipment, as well as personnel trained to operate such equipment.
+The Employer will ensure that every POD with more than 100 employees will have immediate access to emergency defibrillator equipment, as well as personnel trained to operate such equipment.

-A. The Employer has determined that an employee will not be required to operate a motor vehicle known to be unsafe.

-B. The Employer will obtain, whenever possible, automobiles which are equipped with air conditioning.
+- A. The Employer has determined that an employee will not be required to operate a motor vehicle known to be unsafe. - B. The Employer will obtain, whenever possible, automobiles which are equipped with air conditioning.